JohnGC1510/milestone_project_3/README.md

         1. Select the branch you wish to deploy (master is default)
         2. Click the "Deploy Branch" button.
 (This may take some time as Heroku uploads the app to their servers.)

-- Once the build is complete, a "View App" button will appear and you should be informed that the app has succesfully deployed.
+- Once the build is complete, a "View App" button will appear and you should be informed that the app has successfully deployed.

 - Common issues include outdated requirements.txt and/or missing Procfile, if errors occur, check these are both correct before investigating further